TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vpngw-diagnostic-packet-drop-detect.md

 # Packet drop is detected
 <!--issueDescription-->
 Azure VPN gateway has detected packet drops.
+<!--/issueDescription-->

+## **Recommended steps**

-This issue occurs when one of the following conditions are true:
+This issue occurs due to one of the following reasons:

 - On-premises devices refuse the Quick Mode.
 - Traffic selector is mismatch between Azure VPN gateway and on-premises device.
+  - Ensure your IPsec configurations on the on-premises device is compatible with Azure VPN gateway.
 - A corresponding tunnel for the traffic may not be connected.
-<!--/issueDescription-->

-## **Recommended steps**

-- Ensure your IPsec configurations on the on-premises device is compatible with Azure VPN gateway.
   - Ensure the connections are showing in Connected state.
 If the connections are not connected, try to troubleshoot the connections from Azure portal.